maherou/Teaching/files/CS373/ATaleOfThreeCS373Students.md

 **Einar:** Graphs, edges, nodes, clusters.
 This is heavy stuff, but I am glad I got a kickstart from my AI advisors and got some help at the library.
 Also, I found a great intro video from an online class, and a PhD thesis.
 Both are really useful.
 They go through all the basic information.
 I am going to have trouble fitting everything into this short assignment and talk, but I will focus on the basics.

 **Null:** Oh, fork!
 Both a paper and a presentation in two days?
 Ugh.
 But I can do this, just like all the other times.
 What should I do for a topic?
-Oh, yeah, I told Heroux I was going to AI.
+Oh, yeah, I told Heroux I was going to something with AI.
 He said that’s OK.
 How about AI in TikTok?
 Yeah!

 ---